10 Best HTML Projects with Source Code

 Survey Form

-However, you can skip this part and create a form with some random input fields.
+However, you can skip this part and create a form with random input fields.
 For instance, you can create a form that asks users about their personal information, such as name, age, email address, occupation, annual income, etc.

 Want to learn CSS?
 Check out: CSS Tutorial